After A Freak Accident, A Doctor Finds Insight Into 'Living Life And Facing Death'

 On how he helps his patients with both their fear of dying and their fear of being dead

 Fear helps point to the things that you care about, the things you love, the things you're afraid to lose.
-Fear is a big, important subject and really requires and demands looking at.
+Fear is a big important subject and really requires and demands looking at.
 The sooner we do, the better, because oftentimes it's not so darn scary. ...
 It's helpful when patients will confess some fear to me. ...
 People say, "Actually I'm afraid of the pain I imagine is going to happen during the dying process."
 So the fear of dying, the fear of the dying process.
 That's an important distinction, because any hospice and palliative medicine team can do a lot to quell the pain and the sorrow that happens during the dying process.
 We have medications.
 We have ways of being with each other.
 We have ways of positioning your body.
 There's all sorts of things to do, so suffering is not necessarily part of the dying process.
 And there's a lot of reassurance. ...
-We understand that process pretty well and there's a lot we can do.
+We understand that process pretty well, and there's a lot we can do.
 So that's an important distinction.
 That's pretty concrete.
 That's knowable.

 Now, some of my patients will say, "That's one thing.
 But I'm actually afraid of being dead.
 I'm afraid of being in the ground.
 I'm afraid of what comes next or whatever else."
 Then my response, of course, is, "Well, gosh, I don't know what that's like either.
 But let's think about it.
 Let's talk about it."
-And when when we push on that one, I think most of us can get to a place where we realize that we're not just our bodies, and our bodies, once they're dead, aren't likely to be feeling anything.
+And when we push on that one, I think most of us can get to a place where we realize that we're not just our bodies — and our bodies, once they're dead, aren't likely to be feeling anything.

-But when you push on that one, you can open up [about] what is known as [the] modern acronym of "FOMO," fear of missing out.
+But when you push on that one, you can open up [about] what is known as [the] modern acronym of FOMO — fear of missing out.
 That's that's very often at the heart of people's fear of being dead — like all that they're going to miss.
 And this idea that the world is going to continue on without them, all the things they're not going to get to see, etc. But if you go there, then what has that done?
 That has pointed us very squarely to all the things we love and care about.
 And then that becomes a nice compass for our way forward, how we're going to live until we die.
 The fear there, the things we are afraid to miss, are the things we really should uptick in terms of our attention now.

 Sam Briger and Joel Wolfram produced and edited this interview for broadcast.
 Bridget Bentz, Molly Seavy-Nesper and Deborah Franklin adapted it for the Web.